iglabari/ClaraFold/README.md

 # ClaraFold
-A novel transformer-based approach designed to refine noisy RNA secondary structure predictions.
+A novel lightweight transformer-based approach designed to refine noisy RNA secondary structure predictions.

 # Prerequisites
 The following dependencie is required to run ClaraFold: